 STRATEGY OF PORTFOLIO SELECTION.
 The Trust seeks to achieve its objectives by investing in a portfolio of the common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds issued by New Jersey issuers (the "Municipal Funds").
 As used herein, the term "Securities" means the shares of the Municipal Funds initially deposited in the Trust and contracts and funds for the purchase of such securities, and any additional securities acquired and held by the Trust pursuant to the provisions of the Trust Agreement.
-Under normal circumstances, the Trust will invest substantially all of its assets in closed-end investment companies having policies to invest, under normal circumstances, at least 80% of the value of their assets in investments the income from which is exempt, as applicable, from federal and New Jersey income tax.
-As a result, it is expected that under normal circumstances, at least 80% of the Trust's net assets will be indirectly invested in municipal bonds.
-The Sponsor used no maturity or credit quality policies in selecting Securities for the Trust.
+Each of the Municipal Funds in the Trust portfolio was selected with consideration for its ability, in the view of the Sponsor, to maintain consistent dividend distributions exempt from regular federal and New Jersey income taxes.
+When selecting the Municipal Funds for the Trust, the following factors, among others, were considered by the Sponsor: (i) the credit quality of the municipal bonds in the portfolios of the Municipal Funds; and (ii) the yield and price of the shares of the Municipal Funds and potential income to Unitholders of the Trust.
+The Sponsor used no maturity policy in selecting the Municipal Funds for the Trust.
+It is a fundamental policy of the Trust that, under normal circumstances, the Trust will invest substantially all of its assets in closed-end investment companies having policies to invest, under normal circumstances, at least 80% of the value of their assets in investments the income from which is exempt, as applicable, from federal and New Jersey income tax; or to invest, under normal circumstances, their assets so that at least 80% of the income that they distribute will be exempt, as applicable, from federal and New Jersey income tax.
+However, income distributed may be subject to the alternative minimum tax.
+Certain Municipal Funds held by the Trust may invest in high-yield debt obligations ("junk bonds").